 Let’s begin with the bathroom before renovation ~

-This original Jack and Jill bathroom housed a small vanity with 2 sinks.
-To allow for more counter space I placed an extra wide RH Kent vanity with one sink in it’s place.
+This original Jack and Jill bathroom housed a built in small vanity with 2 sinks.
+To allow for more counter space I placed an extra wide RH Kent vanity with a single sink in it’s place.
 It holds just the right amount of cabinets and drawers for my guests.

-Love the Grafton pulls that came with this piece as they have always been a favorite of mine.
+Love the polished nickel Grafton pulls that came with this piece.

-With the floor I went with an all marble design from Jeffrey Court.
-The tiny gray and white hex tiles look so cute in this space and the shape is one I’ve always loved.
+As to the floor, I went with an all marble design from Jeffrey Court.
+The tiny gray and white hex tiles look so cute in this space and the shape is one I have always loved.
 They also compliment the marble countertop on the RH vanity and the marble material elevates the bathroom to a more upscale look and style that I love.

 I have to bring your attention to the gorgeous glass egg knobs from Emtek.
 These Hampton knobs fit so comfortably in the hand I have them on almost every door in the house.
 We are crazy about them!